On the Gradient Complexity of Private Optimization with Private Oracles: Non-smooth optimization with private oracles

-The KL divergence is between the induced conditional distributions given $Q_t=q_t$ and $P_t=p_t$ as well as (where specified) the realizations of $X_k$.
+The KL divergence is between the induced conditional distributions given $Q_t=q_t$ and $P_t=p_t$ (as well as $X_{\neq k}=x_{\neq k}$, and $V=v$).
 Above, $(i)$ uses the fact that the mutual information for any quantization of two random variables is upper bounded by the mutual information between the original random variables.
 Step $(ii)$ uses the fact that for any random variables $A,B$, $I(A;B) = \E_{B}[\KL(A|B ~||~ A)]$.
 Step $(iii)$ uses the fact that the probability distribution of $\cM_t(G_t)$ can be written as the expectation of the conditional distribution given $X_k$ and the convexity of KL divergence.
 Step $(iv)$ uses the definition of zCDP and it's group privacy properties; $\rho$-zCDP implies $s^2\rho$ group zCDP for groups of size $s$.

 We have an additional upper bound on the mutual information via entropy,

 The last inequality comes from upper bounds on packing numbers.
 Recall we have defined $\capcnt_k(q) = \min\{\cnt_k(q), \sqrt{3\ipconst d/\rho}\}$.
 After consolidating Eqns. \eqref{eq:info-cnt-ub} and \eqref{eq:info-ent-ub} we further have,